-• : Click to add the date modifier %F to show yyyy-mm-dd. : Click to add the time modifier %X to show hh:mm:ss (24-hour clock).
+Overlays : Click to add an overlay.
+Select the type of overlay from the dropdown list: Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
+You can enter your own text, and you can also include pre-configured modifiers to automatically show, for example, time, date, and frame rate. : Click to add the date modifier %F to show yyyy-mm-dd. : Click to add the time modifier %X to show hh:mm:ss (24-hour clock).
 Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
 For example, %a shows the day of the week.
 Size: Select the desired font size.
 Appearance: Select the text color and background color, for example, white text on a black background (default). : Select the position of the overlay in the image.
 Image: Select to show a static image superimposed over the video stream.
-You can use .bmp, .png, .jpeg, or .svg files.
+You can use bmp, png, jpeg, or .svq files.
 To upload an image, click Images.
 Before you upload an image, you can choose to: Scale with resolution: Select to automatically scale the overlay image to fit the video resolution.
 Use transparency: Select and enter the RGB hexadecimal value for that color.
 Use the format RRGGBB.
 Examples of hexadecimal values: FFFFFF for white, 000000 for black, FF0000 for red, 6633FF for blue, and 669900 for green.
-Only for .bmp images.
-Scene annotation : Select to show a text overlay in the video stream that stays in the same position, even when the camera pans or tilts in another direction.
-You can choose to only show the overlay within certain zoom levels. : Click to add the date modifier %F to show yyyy-mm-dd. : Click to add the time modifier \$ X to show hh:mm:ss (24-hour clock).
+Only for .bmp images. н Scene annotation : Select to show a text overlay in the video stream that stays in the same position, even when the camera pans or tilts in another direction.
+You can choose to only show the overlay within certain zoom levels. : Click to add the date modifier %F to show yyyy-mm-dd. : Click to add the time modifier \$x to show hh:mm:ss (24-hour clock).
 Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
 For example, %a shows the day of the week.
 Size: Select the desired font size.
 Appearance: Select the text color and background color, for example, white text on a black background (default). : Select the position of the overlay in the image.
 The overlay is saved and remains in the pan and tilt coordinates of this position.
 Annotation between zoom levels (%): Set the zoom levels which the overlay will be shown within.
 Annotation symbol: Select a symbol that appears instead of the overlay when the camera is not within the set zoom levels.
 Streaming indicator : Select to show an animation superimposed over the video stream.
 The animation indicates that the video stream is live, even if the scene doesn't contain any motion.
 Appearance: Select the animation color and background color, for example, red animation on a transparent background (default).
 Size: Select the desired font size. : Select the position of the overlay in the image. : Show a graph chart that displays how a measured value changes over time.
 Widget: Linegraph Title: Enter a title for the widget.
 Overlay modifier: Select an overlay modifier as data source.
 If you have created MQTT overlays, they will be located at the end of the list. : Select the position of the overlay in the image.
 Size: Select the size of the overlay.
 Visible on all channels: Turn off to show only on your currently selected channel.
 Turn on to show on all active channels.